zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 ## Desktop Virtualization

-* [Parallels Desktop](https://www.parallels.com): I use this to run Windows and Linux virtual machines on my mac.
+* [Parallels Desktop](https://www.parallels.com): I use this to run Windows and Linux virtual machines on my Mac.
 It’s the best desktop virtualization tool that you can run on a Mac.

 ## Payment Gateways